Chocobozzz/PeerTube/support/doc/tools.md

 **PeerTube >= 6.0**

-Use this script to move all video files or a specific video file from object storage to the PeerTube instance filesystem.
+Use this script to move video related files (video files, original video file, captions, etc.) from object storage to the PeerTube instance filesystem.

 ::: code-group